The Right – Tricolour Flame

 The Right–Tricolour Flame (La Destra–Fiamma Tricolore) was an Italian political coalition formed by two neofascist party: The Right of Francesco Storace and Tricolour Flame of Luca Romagnoli on 15 February 2008 in the run-up to the 2008 general election.

-Daniela Santanchè was the Candidate for Prime Minister.
+Daniela Santanchè was the candidate for Prime Minister of Italy.
 The list received 885,229 or 2.43% of the popular vote in the 2008 general elections and was awarded no representatives in the Chamber of Deputies or the Senate.